gazebosim/gz-math/Migration.md

 1. Behavior change in `math::Color` clamping functionality.
-Previously when any of the color r, g, or b values are larger than 1, they are assumed to be in the range of [0, 255] and the values are divided by 255 by the `math::Color::Clamp` funcion.
+Previously when any of the color r, g, or b values are larger than 1, they are assumed to be in the range of [0, 255] and the values are divided by 255 by the `math::Color::Clamp` function.
 This is no longer the case.
 Users are expected to specify floating point r, g, b values in the range of [0, 1].
    Any values larger than 1 will be clamped to 1.